 Suzanne is a self-taught artist who loves to work with pastel and in 2007 took her first, and very important, colored pencil workshop.
 She has been fascinated with colored pencil ever since.
 She loves the precision, convenience and cleanliness the medium offers.

-Her work has been featured in quite a few exhibitions, seven of them being the Colored Pencil Society of America International Exhibition and in 2015, she received an Award of Excellence for her work "My Sister's Crystal".
-Suzanne is a recognized Signature and five year Merit Award member of Colored Pencil Society of America.
-She was recently chosen to be published in the CP Treasures Volume V: Colored Pencil Masterworks from around the Globe and Strokes of Genius 10.
+Suzanne is a recognized Signature and ten year Merit Award member of Colored Pencil Society of America.
+Her work has been featured in quite a few exhibitions, ten of them being the Colored Pencil Society of America International Exhibition.
+In 2015, she received an Award of Excellence for her work “My Sister’s Crystal”, and in 2023 she received an Award of Distinction for “Glass Menagerie”.
+At one time she was chosen to be published in the CP Treasures Volume V: Colored Pencil Masterworks from around the Glove and Strokes of Genius 10.

 About HER WORK